AnAmusingGhost/IT-240-Intro-To-Databases/README.md

-# IT-240-Intro-To-Databases
+# IT-240-Intro-To-Databases:

-I use MySQL for my lab solutions to the lab problems in my IT 240 intro to database course.
+I used MySql to solve the lab problems for my IT 240 course.
+Each folder will contain the following files:

+1. Lab problems
+2. Lab solutions
+3. Lab database (some labs will use the same database from previous labs.)